NCI-CGR/GenCompass_WGS/example/README.md

 python ../batch_builder/prepare_gencompass.py all --project_parameters example_project_parameters.json
 ```

+The folling folders and files are generated

+- workflows/ : workflow wdl files to be used
+- workflow_options/: cromwell options, used for setting the final results directory
+- *.swarm files - commands used for submitting the jobs

 The batch builder generates swarm files, used on slurm systems to submit many jobs at once.
 Each line is a command which can be run individually.

+**Running**

+`swarm example_premap.swarm`

 | File | Order | Description |
 |------|-------|-------------|